MCQs

 Odd One Out

-1. Romeo and Juliet, Midsummer Night’s Dream, Hamlet, Pygmalion
+1. Romeo and Juliet, Midsummer Night’s Dream, Henry IV, Pygmalion

 Odd: Pygmalion